Best practices for reliability

 3. Design for autoscaling

-Enable autoscaling for batch workloads
+Enable autoscaling for ETL workloads

-Autoscaling allows clusters to resize automatically based on workloads.
+Autoscaling allows clusters to automatically resize based on workloads.
 Autoscaling can benefit many use cases and scenarios from both a cost and performance perspective.
-The documentation provides considerations for determining whether to use Autoscaling and how to get the most benefit.
+The documentation provides considerations for determining whether to use autoscaling and how to get the most benefit.

 Enable autoscaling for SQL warehouse